 Southern Workshop in Empirical Political Science

-In line with the workshop's mission to support rigorous and creative empirically-focused research in the comparative politics and international relations fields, priority will be given to submissions that use (or propose using) innovative methods or innovative types of data.
-We are particularly interested in work that is pushing the frontier of both empirical causal work---including field experiments, or natural/quasi-experimental methods---as well as the frontier of empirical descriptive or predictive work---including machine learning.
-We also invite submissions utilizing new types of data including administrative data, remote-sensed data, historical data and beyond.
-SoWEPS has no regional or time period focus.
+In line with the workshop's mission to support rigorous and creative empirically-focused research in the comparative politics and international relations fields, priority will be given to submissions that use or propose innovative methods or innovative types of data.
+We are particularly interested in work that is pushing the frontier of both empirical causal work (field experiments, natural/quasi-experimental methods, etc.) as well as the frontier of empirical descriptive or predictive work (machine learning, text analysis, etc.).
+We also invite submissions utilizing new types of data (novel administrative data, remote-sensed data, historical data) and beyond.

 As a workshop that is feedback-focused, we prefer the submission of completed papers that have not already passed through review at a journal.
-However, work that is having trouble finding a home in a journal, and where the feedback of the group could be helpful is still very welcome.
+However, work that is having trouble finding a home in a journal, is still very welcome.

 To submit your paper or research design, click on the link above or email your submission to the organizers (Molly Ariotti, Mollie Cohen, and Dotan Haim) with the subject line ‘SoWEPS Submission.‘ If you submit via email, please indicate your rank (graduate student, Asst.
 Professor, etc.) and whether you are on the job market this year.

 May 7: SoWEPS-3 Conference hosted (virtually) by the University of Georgia and Florida State University

 SoWEPS-3 Conveners: Molly Ariotti (UGA), Mollie Cohen (UGA), Dotan Haim (FSU)